o zone login

 International students and osteopathic education

-In order to enrol students requiring a visa to study in the UK, educational institutions in the UK are required to obtain a Tier 4 licence.
-Further information for Tier 4 sponsors can be found here.
+To enrol students requiring a visa to study in the UK, educational providers in the UK are required to obtain a Tier 4 licence.
+Further information for Tier 4 sponsors is available from the government website.

 Further information for those wishing to study on a Tier 4 student visa can be found on the UK Government website.